Battlestar Galactica: Blood & Chrome (2012)

-In September 2019, NBCUniversal was planning a new series as part of their Peacock streaming service, set in the same continuity as the 2004 Battlestar Galactica series, and produced by Sam Esmail.
-In March 2021, writer and producer Michael Lesslie had reportedly left the project, leaving production plans in doubt.

 Films

+Battlestar Galactica

+Battlestar Galactica is a re-edit of the pilot episode of the 1978 TV series, Saga of a Star World.
+It was released theatrically in Canada before the television series aired in the United States, in order to help recoup its high production costs.
+Later, the standalone film edit was also released in the United States.

 Razor

-Battlestar Galactica: Razor is a 2007 television movie produced and broadcast in the gap between Seasons 3 and 4 of the re-imagined series.
+Battlestar Galactica: Razor is a 2007 television movie produced and broadcast in the gap between Seasons 3 and 4 of the new series.
 Razor is also the first two episodes of Season 4 though it chronicles events on Battlestar Pegasus in two time periods, both of which are "in the past" with respect to the Season 4 continuity.
 The "present day" framing scenes are set during Lee Adama's command of the Pegasus in the latter half of Season 2, while "flashback" scenes depict Helena Cain's command in the period between the Cylon attack (shown in the 2003 mini-series) and the reunion with the Galactica in the second season.
-It aired in the United States and Canada on November 24, 2007 and in the UK and Ireland on December 18, 2007.
+It aired in the United States and Canada on November 24, 2007, and in the UK and Ireland on December 18, 2007.
 An expanded version of the movie was released on DVD on December 4, 2007.